-As you’re likely to be connecting to the public Wi-Fi in hotels, hostels and the like, you’ll also want to fire up your VPN before you put any passwords, banking details or credit cards into whatever site you’re using.
+As you’re likely to be connecting to the public Wi-Fi in hotels, hostels, and the like, you’ll also want to fire up your VPN before you put any passwords, banking details, or credit cards into whatever site you’re using.

 Tipping in Costa Rica

-Tipping in Costa Rica isn’t mandatory, although you will find service charge added on in restaurants that comes to around 10%.
+Tipping in Costa Rica isn’t mandatory, although you will find a service charge added on in restaurants that comes to around 10%.
 It depends on where you eat and drink.
 Hotel bartenders tend to get the equivalent of US$1 a drink.
 If you’re taking taxis then 500 CRC up to 2500 CRC depending on how far you go and what the service is like – or simply keep the change.

 We stayed in small hostels and hotels, did not have anywhere that had a hotel bar, and tipped small amounts rounding things up.
 Tips were never unwelcome, but also never expected.